imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/password-management/storing-seeds-and-passwords.md

 - Doing a combination of all the above.

 Note that the more steps involved, including the use of memorization, the higher the risk of losing or failing to recreate the seed.

-**Comment**

-1 - This advice also came from the private Google Doc.
-Keep or remove?